Project-3-UW/Beeby-frontend/README.md

 ## Contributing
-To contribute, contact ud below!
+To contribute, contact us below!

 ## License
 This application is covered under the MIT License